Astrophotography in the city

 What to shoot?

-Now that equipment is out of the way, let’s talk a little bit more about the type of things you can do an a light-polluted area.
+Now that equipment is out of the way, let’s talk about what you can do an a light-polluted area.

 I have ordered these subjects with the easy ones first, the one that don’t require specific gear other than the basics I mentioned above.
 As we go down the list, it gets a bit more tricky to get and it might require extra equipment.